collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ```

 <!--
-If you are working from within a shared repository, that is your origin.
-If you are working from within a forked repo, you need to update the fork, but ideally, without deleting it.
-The fork is not automatically updated when the repo it was forked from changes.
+If an organizational repo is your origin, because you have write permission, you are fetching from the origin to update your local clone.
+If you have forked a repo, the organizational repo is your upstream.
+You will fetch updates from the organizational repo to your local clone, then push the updates to your fork.
+When the organizational repo changes, the fork is not automatically updated.
+You need to update the fork, ideally without deleting it (for instance, in case you have unresolved pull requests).

 This associates the name origin with the <remote-url>
 You should see the URL for your fork as origin, and the URL for the original repository as upstream.